Active-Learning-as-a-Service: An Automatic and Efficient MLOps System for Data-Centric AI: System Evaluation

 \subsection{Comparison with other AL open source tools}

 The first experiment compares the efficiency of ALaaS with that of other baselines.

-\textbf{Settings.} In this experiment, we simulate a one-round AL process, which applies AL methods to scan the whole dataset to generate a sub-pool.
-This sub-pool includes samples that will be used to further improve an existing ML model.
+\textbf{Settings.} In this experiment, we simulate a one-round AL process, which applies AL methods to scan the whole dataset to generate a sub-pool at one-time.
+This sub-pool includes samples that will be used to improve an existing ML model further.
 Specifically, we first train an ML model with randomly selected 10,000 images from the CIFAR-10 training set as the initial model.
-Next, we use different AL tools to serve the trained model on an AWS 3x.large CPU/GPU EC2.
+Next, we use different AL tools to serve the whole AL pipeline on an AWS 3x.large CPU/GPU EC2.
 For all tools, we use the same AL strategy named least confidence sampling \cite{sequential1994david}.
-Finally, we utilize these tools to select 10,000 samples from the rest 40,000 images in the training set and compare their latency and throughput.
+Finally, these tools will select 10,000 samples from the rest 40,000 images in the training set and we will compare their latency and throughput for an efficiency evaluation.

-\textbf{Results \& Insights.} The results are shown in Table \ref{tab:open-source-tool-perf-eval}.
-Compared to other tools, our ALaaS achieves the lowest latency and highest throughput while still maintaining the same accuracy.
+\textbf{Results \& Insights.} The results are shown in Table\ref{tab:open-source-tool-perf-eval}.
+Compared to other tools, our ALaaS achieves the lowest latency and highest throughput while still maintaining the same updated model evaluation accuracy.
 This efficiency improvement can be attributed to two sides.
 First, our ALaaS implements stage-level parallelism which reduces the device idle time extremely.
-Second, ALaaS adopts the existing ML inference servers to accelerate the model inference.
+Second, ALaaS allows using multi-threads and distributed processing workers (\textit{e.g.}, Triton inference server for embedding extraction) to accelerate the data selection.

-Furthermore, we evaluate the intermediate results with different budgets of our ALaaS.
-As shown in Figure \ref{fig:ablation-al-budget}, as the budget increases, more samples will be selected and the accuracy will also be increased.
-This further proves the effectiveness of our system.